-You can install the iFolder client for Novell iFolder 3.8 and its dependent .rpm files on your Linux computer by using command line instructions.
+You can install the iFolder client and its dependent .rpm files on your Linux computer by using command line instructions.
+The installation process requires Mono 1.2.5 with XSP 1.2.5.

 IMPORTANT: Do not install the client .rpm files on a server machine.